Szymqn/HotelReservationDB/README.md

 Columns:

-    hotel_id: The identifier for the hotel
-    owner_id: The identifier for the owner
+    id (number): A unique identifier for each relationship hotel_id (number): The identifier for the hotel owner_id (number): The identifier for the owner